 Q2 - Why is there a little space where light leaks around the color-tips?

 A - The way Night-Writer works is a plug & play sort of design, it is not a manufactured tool and there are still some imperfections to iron out.

 Color-tips are designed with little grooves that lock the filters into place inside the recessed (also grooved) interior top of the Night-Writer.
 While I have improved and refined this feature over the years, it is still not perfect, but I think this method works well for exchanging colors rather than an alternative method (screw-on) and if the majority of the light is colored it still achieves a good-looking color effect from almost any other angle than directly at the lens.
 If this bothers you, I suggest using a mini black rubber band or some gaffers tape to fill or cover the gap(s).

 Q3 - What is the best way to plug in color-tips?

 A - The best way to plug in color-tips is to 'rock & lock' them into place so that they are leveraged vertically into the Night-Writer LED cavity.
 This ensures the best transition for color-tip grooves and interior light-pen grooves to interlock.

 A good test to know that they are locked into place is to hold the light by only the color-tip itself.
-Be sure to try this out at home on the dining table first before taking it out into the wild at night.
+Be sure to try this out at home on a table first before taking it out into the wild at night.
 I personally test this on each color-tip for every light I send out.